joshlevinson/Sample-WP2Markdown/Resources/accreditations.md

 <div class="thumb tright"><div class="thumbinner" style="width: 97px;">[![](/assets/images/ListOfAccreditations_Page_3_Image_0004.png)](/assets/images/ListOfAccreditations_Page_3_Image_0004.png)</div><div class="thumbinner" style="width: 97px;"></div>##### What is it?

-- Established in 1933, the SNCD is a professional organisation of 140 member companies dedicated to promoting the ethical use of communication channels in marketing, performing research and analysis to maintain market regulation and ensure compliance of itâ&#128;&#153;s members to the code of conduct.
+- Established in 1933, the SNCD is a professional organisation of 140 member companies dedicated to promoting the ethical use of communication channels in marketing, performing research and analysis to maintain market regulation and ensure compliance of it’s members to the code of conduct.

 ##### Where does it operate?